Types of Federal and State Aid

 All students who wish to borrow through Federal Direct Loans must be enrolled in school at least half time in order to receive Federal Aid.
 In order to be eligible for federal loans, you must complete the FAFSA.

 A Subsidized Federal Direct Loan is a federal loan that must be repaid.
 Ability to participate in the Subsidized Federal Direct Stafford Loan Program is based on calculated need as determined by the FAFSA.
-The interest rate is fixed at 4.45% in addition to a 1.066% loan fee.
+The interest rate is fixed fixed at 2.75% in addition to a 1.057% loan fee.
 “Subsidized” means that the interest on this loan is paid by the government while the student is enrolled in school.
 The student does not pay interest until he/she is no longer attending.

 An Unsubsidized Federal Direct Loan is also a federal loan that must be repaid.
 If a student is not eligible for the Subsidized Federal Direct Loan, as determined by the results of the FAFSA, an Unsubsidized Federal Direct Loan can be an alternative.
 “Unsubsidized” means that interest will accrue while the student is in school.
 The student can choose to pay the interest while in school or defer the interest and have it added to the principal balance.
-The interest on this loan is also fixed at 4.45% in addition to a 1.066% loan fee.
+The interest on this loan is also fixed at 2.75% in addition to a 1.057% loan fee

-Direct PLUS Loan is a Federal Loan that is available to parents of undergraduate students.
-It is a Federal Direct Loan that must be repaid.
-The interest rate is fixed at 7%, with a 4.264% loan fee withheld by the government prior to disbursement.
-The loan decision is based on credit history.
-In addition to the credit check, the borrower is required to complete a Master Promissory Note at www.studentloans.gov.
+Direct PLUS Loan is a federal loan that is available to parents of dependent undergraduate students that must be repaid.
+The interest rate is fixed at 5.30%, with a 4.228% loan fee withheld by the government prior to disbursement.
+The loan decision is based not on credit score, but on the absence of negative credit events such as bankruptcy.
+The borrower can apply for the loan at https://studentaid.gov and will also be required to complete a PLUS Master Promissory Note at the same website.
 The applicant can borrow up to the cost of attendance, minus other financial aid.
-If you are a parent borrower, you’ll generally be expected to start making payments on your Direct PLUS Loan once your loan is fully disbursed (paid out).
-However, you may request a deferment while your child is enrolled at least half-time and for an additional six months after your child graduates, leaves school, or drops below half-time enrollment.
-For loan deferment options, you should go to www.studentloans.gov.
+If you are a parent borrower, you may start making payments on your PLUS loan once your loan is fully disbursed (paid out).
+However, on the PLUS application you may request a deferment while your child is enrolled at least half-time and for an additional six months after your child graduates.

 Several states provide grant and scholarship money that can be applied towards educational purposes.
 Some states do not allow their funds to be used out of state.
 ENC may not receive notification of the award until after school begins.
 Consequently, students should be aware that aid may be adjusted when the official notification is received from the state agency.
 Generally only the FAFSA is required for students to be considered; however, some states may require other forms.
 Students should check with their state Department of Education or local secondary school guidance office on this matter.
 State deadlines can be as early as March 1.
 May 1 is the application deadline for many state grant programs, however, students should check the Deadlines for State Student Aid section of the FAFSA instructions to be sure about state deadlines.